What Is an Exit Interview?

 Write it down.

 Take some time to write down the thoughts you’d like to share.
-Whether you worked at the company for one year or 30, you’ve given your time and energy to the betterment of that company, so you’re bound to have something to share.
-To keep the interview on track and make sure you discuss your priorities, it’s helpful to write your thoughts down beforehand.
+Whether you worked at the company for one year or 20 years, you gave your time and energy to that company, so you’re bound to have something to share.
+To make sure you discuss your priorities, write your thoughts down beforehand.

 Keep it positive.